megawubs/megawubs.github.io/_drafts/2015-02-06-say-hello-to-java.md

 I've started learning Java!
 I'll post my findings and thoughts here.

 The fist thing I did was installing IntelliJ IDEA from the awesome guys at Netbrains.
-I LOVE their product called PHPStorm and didn't want to give in to the Netbeans IDE my teacher recommends.
+I LOVE their product called PHPStorm and didn't want to use Netbeans, the IDE my teacher recommends.
 After setting up IntelliJ IDEA and importing some of my settings from PHPStorm I was off to learn some new stuff.

 The exercises I got where quit easy.
 I had to get used to the whole strongly typed stuff, but after a few hours it starts to sink in.
-I should mention that I've worked with C# for like 5 months a few years ago, so the whole strongly typed system isn't completely new to me.
+I should mention that I've worked with C# for like 5 months a few years ago, so the strongly typed system isn't completely new to me.

 ## Java is different